yxd97/PipeIntMul/README.md

 # PipeIntMul
-Simple Pipeline Integer Multipiler
+Simple Pipeline Integer Multiplier

 ## Introduction
-This multipiler takes in 2 32-bit unsigned integer and produce a 64-bit unsigned integer, having 6 stages with the architecture as shown below:
+This multiplier takes in 2 32-bit unsigned integer and produce a 64-bit unsigned integer, having 6 stages with the architecture as shown below:
 ![Arch](https://github.com/YxdFlare/PipeIntMul/blob/modelsim/2.png)
-Each small multipiler in stage C0 to C3 is an 8bit-32bit iterative multipiler, which takes 12 cycles to complete an operation.
+Each small multiplier in stage C0 to C3 is an 8bit-32bit iterative multiplier, which takes 12 cycles to complete an operation.

 ## Simulation Instructions
 The current working testbench file is _test_PiptIntMul_varlat.v_.